 • • •

-Author Bio: Sandip Roy is a medical doctor, psychology writer, happiness researcher.
+Author Bio: Written and reviewed by Sandip Roy – a medical doctor, psychology writer, happiness researcher.
 Founder of Happiness India Project, and chief editor of its blog.
 He writes popular-science articles on positive psychology and related medical topics.

-√ A Courteous Call: If you enjoyed this, please share it on Facebook or Twitter or LinkedIn.
+√ If you enjoyed this, please share it on Facebook or Twitter or LinkedIn.